-Have to use public use microdata sample (PUMS) through DataFerrett* (only available geographies are public use microdata areas [PUMAs], super-PUMAs or higher levels of geography, e.g., states), or apply to use un-anonymized microdata through the Triangle Census Research Data Center* (which is a long-term process—six months or more).
+Have to use public use microdata sample (PUMS) through DataFerrett* (only available geographies are public use microdata areas [PUMAs], super-PUMAs or higher levels of geography, e.g., states), or apply to use the Triangle Census Research Data Center* (which is a long-term process—six months or more).

-American FactFinder has most of the (current) Bureau surveys; Social Explorer has all of the decennial population surveys, 1790 to present; DataFerrett* has the Current Population Survey and a few other more “rare” surveys (SIPP, SAIPE, et al.), plus non-Bureau data like the Home Mortgage Disclosure Act data; the National Survey of Fishing, Hunting and Wildlife-Associated Recreation; and much more.
+American FactFinder has most of the (current) Bureau surveys; Social Explorer has a wider variety of datasets, including some non-U.S. ones; DataFerrett* has the Current Population Survey and a few other more “rare” surveys (SIPP, SAIPE, et al.), plus non-Bureau data like the Home Mortgage Disclosure Act data; the National Survey of Fishing, Hunting and Wildlife-Associated Recreation; and much more.

-*If you need to use DataFerrett or the Triangle Census Research Data Center, or need to map something in American FactFinder, contact the Data Services Librarian.
+*If you need to use microdata through DataFerrett or the Triangle Research Data Center contact the Librarian for Numeric Data Services and Data Management.